dapi-method/dapi-method.github.io/README.md

 # DAPI
 This website holds data and information to reproduce the results presented in the publication `Discriminative Attribution from Paired Images` (DAPI).
-For the projects repository, click [here](https://github.com/dapi-method/dapi.git).
+For the project repository, click [here](https://github.com/dapi-method/dapi.git).

 # Installation
 ```